What is the Perfect Body Anyway?

 Find the positives rather than focusing on the negatives.
-Every individual has features that they dislike and immediately spot when glancing in the mirror.
-However, no one else notices these features, which you build up to be a huge deal.
+Every individual has features that they dislike and immediately spots when glancing in the mirror.
+However, it’s likely no one else notices these features.
 Head to the nearest mirror now and locate all the positive areas of your physique.

-Miss Graham is living proof that her philosophy and belief in herself has allowed for her to push boundaries in a fierce industry.
+Miss Graham is living proof that her philosophy and belief in herself has allowed her to push boundaries in a challenging industry.
 Through determination, courage and hard work Ashley has become a successful model in a world full of dangerously slim girls.
 She has used her platform to inspire others and speak out about worrying size issues in the industry.

 The High Fashion Industry

 Models are told to lose weight all too often in the fashion industry.
 Those who fit into a dress size 8 or 10 are considered “too big” for the runway or editorial shoots.
 Young hopefuls are desperate to please and try to reach impossible weight standards.
 Most are also too scared to speak out, as they don’t want to risk not being hired.
 With so many hopefuls fighting for their big break, there is always someone to replace them.
 Therefore, many lose their voice and are mistreated daily.